davidje13/lean-test/README.md

 	Checks if the value (a string, array, or `Set`) contains the given substring or sub-element.

+- `isListOf(...elements)`:<br>
+	Checks if the value contains the given elements in the listed order.
+Elements can be literal or matchers (these can be mixed).

 - `hasProperty(name[, expectation])`:<br>
 	Checks if the value (any type) contains a property of the given name, optionally matching the given expectation.
 If no `expectation` is given, this just checks that the property exists on the object (using `hasOwnProperty`).

+- `hasBeenCalled()`:<br>
+	Checks that a mocked function has been invoked since being mocked.

+- `hasBeenCalledWith(...arguments)`:<br>
+	Checks that a mocked function has been invoked since being mocked, with the given arguments (which can be literal, matchers, or a mix).

 ## CLI flags